simonorozcoarias/Inpactor2/README.md

 * -V VERBOSE or --verbose VERBOSE: activate verbose? [yes or not].
 * -v or --version: show program's version number and exit.

-This is highly recommended to create and use a output directory in order to avoid replace
+It is highly recommended to create and use an output directory to avoid the substitution of result files from different runs of Inpactor2.

 ## Inpactor2's Output
 Inpactor2 produces two main outputs: a library of LTR-retrotransposons called "Inpactor2_library.fasta" and a file with the predictions of each neural network in a tabula format named "Inpactor2_predictions.tab".